Ekitji/siem/procmon/lpepaths.md

 > Common with log files

 # Arbitrary File Delete
-- Remove files that we can replace
+- Remove files that we can replace in
 * C:\ProgramData
 * C:\Windows\Temp
+* C:\Root\subfolders (that is not Program Files)
 > Default rights allow low privileged users to create files and directories but not to modify existing ones.

 # Serilog.json/appsettings.json